Kristin Helweg Hanson

 Kristin Helweg Hanson (2006).
 "Looking In, Looking Out: A Christian Historical Perspective" in Rukhsana Zia (ed), Globalization, Modernization and Education in Muslim Countries.
 In Bryan T. Peck (series editor) Education: Emerging Goals in the New Millennium, New York Nova Science Publishers, Inc.: 85-97

-On Wednesday, Oct 13, Philosophy & Religion professor Kristin Helweg Hanson joined Dr. Greg Kimura (Alaska Humanities Forum president) and Teeka B on Hometown-Alaska.
-Professor Hanson primarily addressed Sheldon Jackson's historical role in the Protestant presence within our state.
+(October 13, 2010) with Dr. Greg Kimura and Teeka B on Hometown-Alaska.
+Professor Hanson primarily addressed Sheldon Jackson's historical role in the Protestant presence within Alaska.
 To listen to the program, please click on "Download Audio".